taylorlgulley/MidStone/README.md

 * [JSON Server](https://github.com/typicode/json-server) - Database used to store user information
 * [he](https://github.com/mathiasbynens/he) - NPM install used to decode the information from Open Trivia
 * [Canva](https://www.canva.com/) - Design site used to make the Logo
+* Heroku - Used to deploy Trivia Brain

 ## Getting Started
 To run the Trivia Brain on your local computer